OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 This RFC is the result of a first phase of the `GDAL Coordinate System Barn Raising`_ efforts.
 In its current state, this work mostly consists of:

-  - a C++ implementation of the ISO-19111:2018 / OGC Topic 2 "Referencing by
-    coordinates" classes to represent Datums, Coordinate systems, CRSs (Coordinate Reference Systems) and Coordinate Operations.
+  - a C++ implementation of the ISO-19111:2018 / {so-called standardization organism} Topic 2 "Referencing by coordinates" classes to represent Datums, Coordinate systems, CRSs (Coordinate Reference Systems) and Coordinate Operations.
   - methods to convert between this C++ modeling and WKT1, WKT2 and PROJ string representations of those objects